aws-observability/log-ia-checker/README.md

 of a standard log group.
 Using this command line utility, we can check all logs in a region to see if they would be good candidates for transition to IA.
 At this time it is not possible to programmtically convert a log group from standard to IA therefore that is considered out of scope.
 Using this tool though we can get a list of candidates to review further to see if they can be recreated as IA log groups.

-## Features
-- Retrieves all CloudWatch log groups.
-- Filters log groups based on certain events such as LiveTail and export events.
-- Outputs a final list of log groups that meet certain [criteria](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/CloudWatch_Logs_Log_Classes.html) and can be transitioned to IA.

 ## Prerequisites

 ### 1. Go (Golang)